-This is important because some major airlines hide their cheapest fares on their own website but allow them to be searchable on some of the other travel sites like Kayak, Expedia and Priceline.com to compete with low-cost carriers.
+This is important because some major airlines hide their cheapest fares on their own websites but allow them to be found through searching on travel sites like Kayak, Expedia and Priceline.com to compete with low-cost carriers.

-When it comes to customer satisfaction, JetBlue came in tied for second place among major U.S. carriers in the American Customer Satisfaction Index report released in April 2019.
+When it comes to customer satisfaction, JetBlue came in fourth place among major U.S. carriers in the American Customer Satisfaction Index report released in December 2020.

 Now that you know all about the airline, here are some ways you can save money on JetBlue flights: